Healthcare professionals, neonatal units, hospitals, and health services

 Training documentation

-1. A guideline for all intensive care equipment including checklists for development, implementation and regular updates is adhered to by all healthcare professionals.
+A guideline for all intensive care equipment including checklists for development, implementation is available and regularly updated.

 B (High quality)